 It’s OK to pivot, change or grow over time.
 Things will likely change over the months and years and your ideal client profile can change along with that.

-Do you want your ideal clients to come to you?
-Could you do with some help focusing your marketing and other communications to your ideal client?
+Need some help identifying your niche?
+Could you do with some help focusing your social media messaging to your ideal clients?